-A recent brokerage statement or letter from your broker showing that you owned Lockheed Martin stock (referred to as "common stock" or "stock") in your account as of March 2, 2009 (the "Record Date"), also serves as an admission ticket.
+A recent brokerage statement or letter from your broker showing that you owned Lockheed Martin stock in your account as of March 2, 2009 (the "Record Date"), also serves as an admission ticket.

 If you do not have an admission ticket (or proof of ownership) and valid photo identification, you will not be admitted to the Annual Meeting.
 As a safety measure, all attendees must leave any bags, briefcases, or packages at the registration desk prior to entering the meeting room.